liuhh02/web-omr/README.md

 |        └── bulma.min.css
 ```
 ## Run the Web App!
 Once everything has been set up as above, head over to your terminal / command prompt.
 Change the directory to the directory with your `app.py` file and run `python app.py`.
 Wait for a few seconds and you should receive a message on the link you should go to in order to view the web app.
 Go to the URL, upload your music sheet and get the result!

-The annotated sheet will be saved to the same directory as your `app.py` file.
+The annotated sheet will be saved to the same folder as `app.py` with the name `annotated.png`.
 <!--stackedit_data:
 eyJoaXN0b3J5IjpbMzIwNzQwOTEwLC0xNTU5OTIxNjkyLC0xMj
 Y4MTYxMTY5LC0xOTUzMTQwMTc1LC0xMjE1MDg4OTYyXX0=